Chowdhury-DSP/chowdsp_utils/README.md

 - `ForwardingParameter`: A parameter that forwards on a parameter from another processor.

 `chowdsp_plugin_base` (GPLv3)
-- Bass classes for creating audio effect or synthesizer plugins.
+- Base classes for creating audio effect or synthesizer plugins.

 `chowdsp_plugin_utils` (GPLv3)
 - `FileListener`: A listener which triggers a callback whenever a file is changed.
 - `PluginLogger`: A logging system which can be used within a plugin.
-- `SharedPluginSettings`: A shared object for managing settings which apply ot all instances of a plugin.
+- `SharedPluginSettings`: A shared object for managing settings which apply to all instances of a plugin.
 - `SharedLNFAllocator`: A shared object for managing `juce::LookAndFeel` classes.
 - `AudioUIBackgroundThread`: A thread class which accepts data from the audio thread, and performs a background task (often useful for creating meters).
+- `DeferredAction`: A helper class for queueing an action to be run on the main thread (real-time safe).

 `chowdsp_presets` (BSD)
 - A system for managing plugin presets.